 Before you start creating GUI applications with PyQt6, you need to have a working installation of PyQt6 on your system.
-In this short tutorial, you'll find the steps that will guide you through installing PyQt6 on Ubuntu Linux.
+In this step-by-step tutorial, you'll learn how to install PyQt6 on Ubuntu Linux using both pip and apt, so you can choose the method that best fits your project.

 This guide is also available for macOS and Windows.